 Programs!
 Get your programs!
 In this article, we’re going to take a look at the default mode network (DMN), also known as the default state network.

-In this article, we will examine how our knowledge of the DMN has progressed, its structure, function, and its role in health and disease.
+In this article, we will examine how our knowledge of the DMN has progressed, its structure, function, and role in health and disease.
 We will also assess the influence of behavior as well as pharmacological and psychedelic compounds on the DMN.

 A Brief History of the Default Mode Network

 The discovery of the DMN was completely accidental, and arose from evidence collected when researchers first measured brain activity in humans during undirected mental states .
-Although these early studies were not designed with this goal in mind, a resting state measurement was (and still is) often collected as an experimental control.
+Although these early studies were not designed with this goal in mind, a resting-state measurement was (and still is) often collected as an experimental control.

 The Swedish brain physiologist David Ingvar noted the importance of consistent, regionally-specific brain activity patterns during rest task states back in the 1970s and 1980s .
 His work established that the brain is not merely idle (like a television in standby mode) when left undirected.
 Instead, brain activity persists, and this increased resting activity is localized to specific regions, such as the prefrontal cortex (PFC).

 Ingvar’s work built on early notions from the late 1800s through to the mid-1950s, proposing that cerebral metabolism would change when going from a quiet resting state to performing difficult arithmetic, due to the cognitive effort involved.
-Surprisingly, cerebral metabolism did not change, as revealed by Louis Sokoloff and colleagues, suggesting that resting state activity can be as vigorous as that seen during demanding cognitive tasks.
+Surprisingly, cerebral metabolism did not change, as revealed by Louis Sokoloff and colleagues, suggesting that resting-state activity can be as vigorous as that seen during demanding cognitive tasks.

 By the early 21st century, the DMN was recognized as a research area in its own right, and began to garner significantly more attention from the academic community.
-The advent of new and innovative techniques, such as positron emission tomography (or PET) scans in the 1990s, enabled the more sophisticated assessment of brain activity in this context.
+The advent of new and innovative techniques, such as positron emission tomography (or PET) scans in the 1990s, enabled a more sophisticated assessment of brain activity in this context.
 Work from Marcus E. Raichle’s lab in the early 2000s corroborated earlier research suggesting that the brain is constantly active, even at rest, with comparable brain energy consumption between rest and focused cognitive tasks [6,7].

 Anatomy and Function of the Default Mode Network